Foster placement – ensuring that your opinion matters

 Then it is important that you have all the information and that your opinion matters.
 It’s also about you and it is your right to have your say.

 Do you feel like nobody is listening to you?
 Or do you have questions about a foster placement or another issue?
-Or do you have a counsel who you feel doesn’t understand you?
+Or do you have a social worker who you feel doesn’t understand you?
 Then give us a call!

 What is meant by threats to your safety?